firozkhan18/Java-Evaluations/java-basic-exercises.md

 June 19, 2017
 3:13 pm
 N.B. : The current date and time will change according to your system date and time.
-Click me to see the solution

 16. Write a Java program to get the contents of a given string as a byte array.

 Sample Output:

 The new String equals This is a sample String.
-Click me to see the solution

 17. Write a Java program to get the contents of a given string as a character array.

 Sample Output:

 The char array equals "[C@2a139a55"
-Click me to see the solution

 18. Write a Java program to create a distinct identifier for a given string.

 Sample Output:

 The hash for Python Exercises. is 863132599
-Click me to see the solution

 19. Write a Java program to get the index of all the characters of the alphabet.